Skip to main navigation Skip to content

 • Educators and children are in deep discussions about activities or play; children enthusiastically seek out their educator to share stories, ask for assistance or involve them in play; children and educators are at ease in each other's company.
 (Indicates reciprocal relationships and positive bonds between educator and children.)

-• Children are negotiating with each other without conflict; if conflict arises educators support the children through the issue to find a solution together.
-(Indicates the educators have spent time supporting children to work with others.)
+• Children negotiate with each other without conflict; if conflict arises, educators support the children through the issue to find a solution together.
+(This indicates that the educators have spent time supporting children to work with others.)

 • Children are engaging in play with friends in pairs and small groups.
 (Indicates the educators are working at facilitating positive relationships between children.)